SamanFekri/QouteOfDay/README.md

-### 📅 Tuesday, 22 October, 2024
+### 📅 Wednesday, 23 October, 2024
 ------
 ### Events
 ------
-On October 22, various events may take place annually in the United States.
-Here are some notable ones that often occur around this date:

-- **Bridge Day**: Usually celebrated on the third Saturday of October, this event is one of the largest extreme sports gatherings, held at the New River Gorge Bridge in Fayetteville, West Virginia.
-It often falls around October 22 and features base jumping, rappelling, and more.

-- **Alabama National Fair**: Typically held in Montgomery, Alabama
+Sure, here are some notable events that have occurred in the USA on October 23 in different years:

+- **October 23, 1983: Beirut Barracks Bombings**
+  - Location: Beirut, Lebanon
+  - Two truck bombs struck buildings housing Multinational Force in Lebanon (MNF) peacekeepers.
+  - 241 American servicemen were killed, along with 58 French paratroopers and six civilians.
+  - It was one of the deadliest attacks against the
 ### Positive Qoute
 ------
-"Embrace the journey and let your inner light shine! 🌟✨ Keep moving forward with a heart full of gratitude. 💖😊"
+"Embrace the journey, not just the destination 🌟✨.
+Every step forward is a step toward greatness 🚀💪!"